paulowe/gcp/4. reliable infra - design and process/security.md

 - All Google Cloud Service endpoints use HTTPS
 - Up to you to configure serice endpoints
 - In the load balancer setup, only create a secure frontend

+### Leverage Google cloud network services for DDoS protection
+- Global load balancers detect attacks and drop them
+- Enabling the CDN will protect backend resources

+### Use Google Cloud Armor to create network security policies
+- Can allow or deny access to your resources using known Ip addresses or ranges